elenderg/PAL-1000/instruções de compilação.md

 `Find the type's target type given the type's target name and the type index.`

-`If the type's target type is nil, abort with "_I can't quite see what you're pointing at.
+`If the type's target type is nil, abort with "I can't quite see what you're pointing at.
 Please clarify._" and the type's locus; exit.`

 `To resolve a type (optional info - record):`